 The compact M.2 configuration receives a pair of additional models that are available at a nice maximum volume

-The price of the model in question is no less than 480 euros In Germany (Including VAT increment and shipping to Israel), so it's not at all straightforward to justify choosing it against NVMe drives in the same volume priced at tens of percent less In the American Amazon, for example - At least for now.
+The price of the model in question is no less than 480 euros In Germany (Including VAT and shipping extra to Israel), so it's not at all straightforward to justify choosing it against NVMe drives in the same volume priced at tens of percent In the American Amazon, for example - At least for now.

 The other model that has been doubled in size is the popular SATA8200 Pro from ADATA based on Silicon Motion's SM2262EN controller - with continuous speeds of up to 3.5GBps, Performence Random up to 360,000IOPS for both reading and writing and five-year warranty with 35 percent writing volume per drive volume each day.